Alcohol and Other Drug Abuse

 We know that people struggling with substance use and addiction often have accompanying mental health disorders such as depression, anxiety, or post-traumatic stress.
 So, we often integrate mental health counseling and appropriate psychiatric care into treatment.

 Recovery from a substance use disorder is possible.
-Call 608-776-4800 to set up an appointment.
+Call Lafayette County Human Services at 608-776-4800 to set up an appointment.